 Thyroid diseases such as Hashimoto’s disease (also known as “chronic thyroiditis”) are thought to be a potential sign of leaky gut.
 Thyroid issues may include or lead to hypothyroidism, impaired metabolism, fatigue, depression, or weight gain.

 The inability to absorb key nutrients such as vitamin B12, magnesium, and key enzymes could potentially be related to leaky gut.

 It has long been thought that the health of the stomach is closely related to the health of skin, which is why it makes sense that some skin diseases have been discussed as possible signs of leaky gut.
 While remedies such as ointments and creams often get the job done, sometimes adjustments to diet and oral medicines can be equally effective.

 7. Neurocognitive Disorders

 It has been hypothesized that there may be a connection between neurocognitive disorders, including mood issues and autism, and leaky gut.
-While leaky gut has been shown to cause various neurocognitive disorders such as depression, it is also known that an increased percentage of children with autism have increased intestinal permeability.
+For instance, it is established in literature that children with autism have increased permeability of the intestinal tract (i.e. higher instances of leaky gut).
 It is not known what the cause is or how these relationships work, but it is believed that the connections could be significant.